r57zone/Notifications/README.EN.md

 ## Startup parameters
 >Notifications.exe 1 2 3 4 5 6

-1. Headline Notification (bold).
-If you don't need, then write "null";<br>
+1. Notification title (bold).
+If you don't need then write "null";<br>
-2. The first line.
-If you don't need, then write "null";<br>
+2. First notification description line.
+If you don't need then write "null";<br>
-3. The second line.
-If you don't need, then write "null";<br>
+3. Second notification description line.
+If you don't need then write "null";<br>
-4. The file name icon on the left (90 by 90 pixels), put to folder "Icons" of application file format png, jpg, bmp or gif.
-If you don't need, then write "null";<br>
+4. The file name of icon on the left (90 x 90 pixels), put to folder "Icons" of application file format png, jpg, bmp or gif.
+If you don't need then write "null";<br>
-5. The file name icon on the right (30 30 pixels), put to folder "Icons" of application file format png, jpg, bmp or gif.
-If you don't need, then write "null";<br>
+5. The file name of icon on the right (30 x 30 pixels), put to folder "Icons" of application file format png, jpg, bmp or gif.
+If you don't need then write "null";<br>
 6. The color of threads in the figures from 0 to 6; Asking is not necessarily the default theme 0.
 Light blue - 0 Dark Blue - 1, Blue Green - 2, Green - 3, Purple - 4, Dark Pink - 5, Red - 6, Black - 7;<br>

 **Example:**<br>